OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get-values.md

 ---
-title: Set or get range values, text, or formulas using the Excel JavaScript API
+title: Set and get range values, text, or formulas using the Excel JavaScript API
-description: 'Code samples that show how to set or get range values, text, or formulas using the Excel JavaScript API.' ms.date: 03/26/2020
+description: 'Code samples that show how to use the Excel JavaScript API to set and get range values, text, or formulas.' ms.date: 03/26/2020
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API
+# Set and get range values, text, or formulas using the Excel JavaScript API

 ## Set values or formulas